Page Originated 8/1997

 Each of my customized locos is identified as such by "RM" and a serial number stamped on the gearbox bottom.

 Gearboxes built for some customers but not installed by me in the locomotive are identified as such by "RM GB" and a serial number stamped on the gearbox bottom.
 Locomotives with "RM GB" on the gearbox bottom can not be viewed as having been customized by me, nor viewed as having my "drive" in them.
-Note: I no longer offer stand along gearboxes.
+Note: I no longer offer stand alone gearboxes.

 Q: OK, so what does that all get me?